 Could the time have come to reclaim what has been lost?
 And do modern Slavs hold the keys to unlock one of the last great secrets of Europe?
 Are you curious to learn more about their ancient Gods and Goddesses?

-Then join the online course created by the authors of “Slovakia: The Legend of the Linden” and “Czechoslovakia behind the Iron Curtain”, Dr Gabriela Bereghazyova and Dr Zuzana Palovic.
+Then join the online course created by the authors of “Slovakia: The Legend of the Linden” and “Czechoslovakia behind the Iron Curtain”, Gabriela Bereghazyova and Zuzana Palovic: “Slavic mythology decoded“.

 You can also brush up on your knowledge of Slavic gods by reading our dedicated articles on Veles, king of the Slavic underworld, Rod and the birth of a new universe and Morena, the goddess of death.